James Corden & Matt Smith From 'The Crown' Pair Up For A Spoof Royal Cop Show

 “Now listen hear man, we have you on tape.
 Who’s running this operation?
 If you tell us then we work something out.
 Now is it one lump or two, dear?”

-The criminal rebuffs Prince Philip so Queen Elizabeth comes in as the enforcer to beat the thug’s head against the table yelling “one lump or two!”
+The criminal rebuffs Prince Philip, so Queen Elizabeth comes in as the enforcer to beat the thug’s head against the table yelling “one lump or two!”

 There is a beheading, several chases on foot, and a number of amusing taglines, including “I’m too royal for this sh*t.”

-Matt Smith played Prince Philip in seasons one & two of the Netflix series The Crown, but the role has been taken over by Tobias Menzies as the character of Prince Philip is aging over the years, and Smith is too young to play Prince Philip in his 50s.
+Matt Smith played Prince Philip in Seasons 1 and 2 of the Netflix series The Crown, but the role has been taken over by Tobias Menzies as the character of Prince Philip is aging over the years, and Smith is too young to play Prince Philip in his 50s.